 Gaming or Tobacco Sales: On the Occupancy Permit Application, you will have the opportunity to note if you are going to be doing any type of video gaming or tobacco sales at your business.
 There are additional fees for these permits.
 You will be notified of those fee totals and any additional steps after you complete your Occupancy Permit Application and Business License.

 If you are hosting a special event such as a race or block party, you will need to complete the Special Events Permit located on this page.
 Be sure to get it in no less than 60 days before your event.
 Depending on your event, additional information may be required.
 Fees for this type of permit depend on the event; a fee schedule can be found on the last page of the application.
 Be sure to review the Special Events Planning Guide for more helpful tips and additional information.

 This application is for those individual intending to do soliciting or handbill handouts.
 Visit the Solicitor and Handbill Permits page for more helpful tips and additional information.

 If you are doing any type of work on your business, whether it be replacing widows, getting a new sign, or building a whole new building, all types of construction require a permit.
-There are a couple of types of building permit applications: Quick Permit Application, Remodeling Permit Application, and Application for Large Projects.
+There are a couple of types of building permit applications: Quick Permit Application, Remodeling Permit Application, and New Commercial/Industrial Construction/Addition Permit Application.
 Be sure to utilize our quick guides to get additional information on smaller projects.